MaslowCommunityGarden/The-Meticulous-Z-Axis/INSTRUCTIONS.md

 E = D2 / D1

+Where:

-Where: E = Error D2 = Distance the carriage actually moved D1 = Distance the carriage was requested to move
+E = Error

+D2 = Distance the carriage actually moved D

+1 = Distance the carriage was requested to move

 To calculate the corrected setting:

 C = Z * E

+Where:

-Where: C = Corrected Z-Axis mm/rev Z = Z-Axis mm/rev from the test E = Error
+C = Corrected Z-Axis mm/rev

+Z = Z-Axis mm/rev from the test

+E = Error